Chemistry

 White phosphorus (also called yellow phosphorus, elemental phosphorus or P4) is listed by the European Union as a critical raw material.
 On an industrial scale, white phosphorus has never been recycled from secondary sources only.
 Its market is demanding.

-The slag can be applied as a granulate in high alumina cement and in refractory materials.
-When finely milled, the slag exhibits hydraulic activity and can be applied as a replacement of indispensable additives in concrete.
+Slag can be produced in compact or expanded state.
+The compact slag can be applied as a granulate in high alumina cement as well in refractory materials.
+When finely milled, the expanded slag exhibits hydraulic activity and can be applied as a substitute of cement.

-The metallic product has several direct applications, but can also be processed into a coagulant, for use at waste water treatment plants, and a valuable phosphorus product.
+The metallic product has several direct applications, but can also be processed into a coagulant, for use at waste water treatment plants, and a valuable phosphate product.
+Optionally, the phosphate product can be fed back into the process to increase phosphorus yield.

 A Spodofos plant is a small plant.
 The maximum volumetric throughput is the volume of the ash.
 Additionally, Spodofos comprises few process steps with very low hold-up.
 This all leads to a limited capex.
-A Spodofos plant in a base case, with a normal ash gate fee, provides for an attractive payback period.
-Still, several opportunities can further optimize the business case of the Spodofos process.
+A Spodofos plant in a base case, with a normal ash gate fee, provides for a prognotized payback period of less than 4 years.

 Aluminium scrap is the main operational cost.
 White phosphorus is the main operational revenue.
 Their market prices are related to eachother by the energy price.
 Therefore, these prices exhibit a similar historical trend which dampens the economic impact of variations on Spodofos operation.